Umm Saad: Plot

 Umm Saad revolves around the character with the same name, who is described as strong, patient, and revolutionary, representing not only herself as a Palestinian woman but Palestinian women overall, and a narrator tells the story from a first point of view perspective.
 The novella revolved around war, patience, and resistance, along with how Umm Saad felt, throughout their conversations together.

-The loss at war, being away from her son, and still managing to remain active and standing tall, helping and taking risks in critical areas, Umm Saad was narrating and not just having a regular conversation with Kanafani; her feelings of despair towards the constant bad news heard through the radio, or following up on her son, Saad, who went with the Fedayeen, but got arrested and tortured, expressing how Palestinian women experience the pain of loss, distance, and deprivation in camps.
+The loss at war, being away from her son, and still managing to remain active and standing tall, helping and taking risks in critical areas, Umm Saad was narrating and not just having a regular conversation with Kanafani; her feelings of despair towards the constant bad news heard through the radio, or following up on her son, Saad, who went with the Fedayeen, but was arrested and tortured, expressing how Palestinian women experience the pain of loss, distance, and deprivation in camps.
 Broken down in tears at some point through the storyline, Umm Saad wishes she lives somewhere safe and clean and not suffer through the coldness of camps.

 It was later told in the story that Saad gave his mother a car gift, hinting, according to Umm Saad, that he wanted to destroy an Israeli car, news which made Umm Saad feel delighted.
 Saad then appears again with his friends in the camp, after a bullet attacked him, where his mother takes full care of them.
-The story ends when Saad informs the family that his friend, Laith, got arrested, making them deal with a betrayer who works with Israelis in order to set him free.
+The story ends when Saad informs the family that his friend, Laith, was arrested, making them deal with a betrayer who works with Israelis in order to set him free.
 Laith insists on the other family not to deal with the betrayer so they don't die, which symbolised the Palestinians' insistence on not wanting to deal with the Israelis.